2ndQuadrant/pglogical/README.md

 An example is provided in `examples/hooks` and the argument structs are defined in `pglogical_output/hooks.h`, which is installed into the PostgreSQL source tree when the extension is installed.

+Each hook that is enabled results in a new startup parameter being emitted in the startup reply message.
+Clients must check for these and must not assume a hook was successfully activated because no error is seen.

+Hook functions are called in the context of the backend doing logical decoding.
+Except for the startup hook, hooks see the catalog state as it was at the time the transaction or row change being examined was made.
+Access to to non-catalog tables is unsafe unless they have the `user_catalog_table` reloption set.

 ## Startup hook